lu-martins/buggycars/README.md

 ## API

-User data is getting from [Random User Generator](https://randomuser.me/documentation#howto)
+The test data for creating a new login and other data is getting from [Random User Generator](https://randomuser.me/documentation#howto)

 ## Contributing